tomitan100/org.openhab.binding.bom/README.md

 </tr>
 </table>

 NOTE: If the forecast product ID's you are after is not in the list go to this catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml and search for the products.
 The type must be "Forecast".
 Use the Search box on the page.
-Locate "Precis Forecast XML Package (<your-state>)" and enter the product ID into the field "Precis forecast product ID" back in Paper UI Thing configuration.
-Locate "City Forecast - Perth (<your-state>)" for city forecasts or "Town Forecast - <your-town-name> (<your-state>)" and enter the product ID into the field "City/town forecast ID".
+Locate "Precis Forecast XML Package ({your-state})" and enter the product ID into the field "Precis forecast product ID" back in Paper UI Thing configuration.
+Locate "City Forecast - Perth ({your-state})" for city forecasts or "Town Forecast - {your-town-name} ({your-state})" and enter the product ID into the field "City/town forecast ID".

 Now open either the precis or the city/town forecast XML (ftp://ftp.bom.gov.au/anon/gen/fwo/{the-product-id}.xml) and locate the area code (aac code).